 Your body’s response to injury is inflammation.
 Often you don’t even see the inflammation since much of it occurs beneath the epidermis.
-This inflammation triggers melanin production and the result is a brown patch,color lines or stripes.
+This inflammation triggers melanin over production resulting in color lines or stripes or brown patches.

 Improper use and application of heat generating devices is a risk many people take when they frequent unsupervised medspas or medical offices that really don’t have training in skin and skin response.
 Lasers are medical devices and belong in a qualified medical office.
 In many cases throughout the country inadequately trained technicians in spas and stand alone unsupervised laser “clinics” have caused scarring, color changes and irreparable damage to their clients’ skin.
 Post inflammatory hyperpigmentation (PIH) is only one of the reasons you should always have medical treatments such as hair laser removal, photofacial, or any type of laser or light treatment performed in a dermatology office under the properly trained guidance of a board certified dermatologist.

 Preventing and Minimizing the incidence of hyperpigmentation